MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/artifacts.md

 repositories).
 No additional setup is required when deploying version control artifacts within the same collection.

-When you link a **Git repository** and select a branch, you can specify the commit that will to be deployed when creating a release.
+When you link a **Git** or **GitHub** repository and select a branch, you can edit the default properties of the artifact types after the artifact has been saved.
+This is particularly useful in scenarios where the branch for the stable version of the artifact changes, and continuous delivery releases should use this branch to obtain newer versions of the artifact.
+You can also specify details of the checkout, such as whether check out submodules and LFS-tracked files, and the shallow fetch depth.

 When you link a **TFVC branch**, you can specify the changeset to be deployed when creating a release.

 The following features are available when using TFVC, Git, and GitHub sources: